marknelsonengineer/empire/LOGGING.md

 Question:  Should each of the handlers run in its own thread?
 Pros: They can manage wakeups on their own (for example for log rotation)
-Cons: Just a bit more overhead
+Cons: Just a bit more m_overhead

 I'm thinking they run in their own thread.
 We also start a global table of handlers where we have clean/dirty flags.
 At the end of each handler, we